 - Cons: Yellow peas are a crop that is desiccated with glyphosate at the end of the harvest to speed up the drying process.
 We have also found contamination in organic pea protein so unfortunately cannot recommend a brand unless they have a certification with the Detox Project as glyphosate residue-free.
 In addition, pea milk alone isn’t a good source of calcium, so it is typically calcium-fortified.
 Some brands do add additives including gums and gels d to improve texture.
 As peas contain nearly no fat, vegetable oils are often added to make the pea milk feel creamier.

-Oat Milk is one of the newest type of plant-based milks available and it’s currently all the rage.
+An oat creamer is one of the newest type of plant-based milks available and it’s currently all the rage for your morning cup of coffee.
 Oat milk is produced by blending oats and water, allowing it to sit, then siphoning off the liquid, thus creating oat milk.
 As this is a new type of milk, the jury is still out regarding its health benefits or drawbacks.
 Make sure to read your labels, like almond milk, oat milk often contains added sugar, ensuring that the oat milk creamer says “unsweetened” or on the front, and verify that it contains 0g of sugar.
 Watch out: “barista blend,” is often code for added sugar.

 - Pros: Oat milk is creamer than nut milks and contains double the amount of fiber in other dairy-free milks.
 Oat milk offers 4 grams of protein per one cup serving and is lower in fat and calories than leading nut milks.
 Oat milk is also a great alternative for people with nut allergies

 - Cons: Oats are commonly desiccated with glyphosate at the end of harvest unless organic so oat milk could have more glyphosate pesticide residue than other options.
 Oat milk also contains carb and calorie to fat ratio which isn’t a good fit if you are limiting your carb intake.